 But before we go any further, let me show you something.
 Linda Sarsour, a prominent Palestinian-American Feminist has made statements like these:-

 I am no supporter of Trump but why is it not okay for him to grab women by the p*ussy while it is perfectly okay for Linda Sarsour to want to take away Ayaan Hirsi Ali’s vagina.
 For those who don’t know, Hirsi Ali is an ex-Muslim Feminist who was subjected to Female Genital Mutilation as a child.

-And as a part of its systematic decolonization, Britain divided Mandate Palestine between Jews and Palestinians in order to fulfil a promise to the Jewish people– a promise that was fulfilled too late.
+And as a part of its systematic decolonization, Britain also divided the remainder of Mandate Palestine (78% of the mandate had already been made into the Hashemite Kingdom of Transjordan) between the Jews and the Palestinians in order to fulfill their promise to the Jewish people– a promise that was fulfilled too late.
 60% of their numbers had already been exterminated by the Nazis.
 And do I need to point out that among the dead and the living, there were women, queer people, Jews of color, and others that would today be welcome in the intersectional framework of Third-Wave Feminism.